-Why Portland State School of Business?
+Why The School of Business at Portland State?
 What was the differentiator for you?

 Location was the big thing.
 I grew up in the Midwest.
 I worked in sales for a few years after my marketing undergrad, and I wanted to get my MBA to change my career trajectory.
 I had some relatives out here, and I fell in love with the Pacific Northwest.
 I wanted to do my MBA where I ultimately wanted to live.
 I was offered a graduate assistantship at Portland State, I love Portland, and I knew the MBA program was strong, so it made perfect sense.